microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         PushNotificationChannelStatus Status { get; };
     };

-    runtimeclass PushNotificationRegistrationToken
-    {
-        PushNotificationRegistrationToken(
-            UInt64 cookie,
-            Windows.ApplicationModel.Background.BackgroundTaskRegistration taskRegistration);

-        // The cookie from CoRegisterClassObject
-        UInt64 Cookie{ get; };

-        // The Registration token for the Push Trigger Windows.ApplicationModel.Background.BackgroundTaskRegistration TaskRegistration { get; };
-    };

     static runtimeclass PushNotificationManager
     {
-        // Register an activator using an ActivationInfo context and return a RegistrationToken static void RegisterActivator(PushNotificationActivationInfo details);
+        // Register an activator using an ActivationInfo context and cache the flag for unregister static void RegisterActivator(PushNotificationActivationInfo details);

-        // Unregister any activator if present using a token and PushNotificationRegistrationOptions
+        // Unregister any activator given PushNotificationRegistrationActivators
         // 1) If kind = PushTrigger is specified, the trigger itself will be removed
         // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will no longer act as an InProc COM Server
-        // 3) If kind = ProtocolActivator is specified, the application will be unregistered from the long running process that handles activation
+        // 3) If kind = ProtocolActivator is specified, the application will be unregistered from the long running process that handles activation static void UnregisterActivator(PushNotificationRegistrationActivators activators);
-        //    and the token parameter will be unused so it should be set to nullptr static void UnregisterActivator(PushNotificationRegistrationActivators activators);

         // Unregister all activators registered for the application